 - Metal Walls.
 Metal Roofing.
 Metal Buildings.
 Sustainability.
 DesignandBuildwithMetal.com won’t win any web design awards, but it’s crammed full of up-to-date information on all things metal building.

 - Every year, Metal Construction News asks industry experts to present their ideas on where the industry will go in the next few years.
 Here’s the 2018 State of the Industry Report.

 - Building Performance Podcast.
-Hosted by Corbett Lunsford of the Building Performance Workshop, this interview series draws on the experience and ideas of high-performance building pros around the world.
+Hosted by Corbett Lunsford of the Building Performance Workshop, this podcast is for contractors, from contractors.
+The Building Performance Podcast is an interview series that draws on the experience and ideas of high-performance building pros around the world.
 Think engineers, policymakers, contractors, diagnosticians, architects, and building managers, among others.

 - ConTechCrew.
 If you haven’t had a chance to listen to this show yet, check it out!
 Rob McKinney (@conappguru), James Benham (@JamesMBenham), Josh Bone, and Jeff Sample discuss the latest construction news and are typically joined by a heavy hitter in the construction tech world.

 - Constructrr.
 Construction manager and consultant Brittanie Campbell-Turner (@Brittanie_ct) launched this podcast last year to examine the evolving nature of construction.
 She often highlights individuals who are finding new ways to make the industry more efficient and collaborative.

 - Protractor Podcast.
 Do you ever wish you could talk to other successful contractors who are in the trenches just like you?
 Or even just listen to them as they share the stories, failures, and secrets they have learned over the years?
 Well… that’s the Protractor Podcast in a nutshell, delivering the latest Inspiration, Motivation, and Education to grow your business with purpose.